KxSystems/docs/docs/license/azure.md

-3. For the avoidance of doubt, User disclaims all right, title and interest in the kdb+ Software (whether in whole or in part), regardless of whether such Kdb+ Software is embedded in an application or program developed by you.
-Such Kdb+ Software (including if the kdb+ Software is embedded in an application or program developed by you) shall vest in and be owned by KX absolutely pursuant to section 5.1 of this Agreement.
+3. For the avoidance of doubt, User disclaims all right, title and interest in the kdb+ Software (whether in whole or in part), regardless of whether such kdb+ Software is embedded in an application or program developed by you.
+Such kdb+ Software (including if the kdb+ Software is embedded in an application or program developed by you) shall vest in and be owned by KX absolutely pursuant to section 5.1 of this Agreement.
 You shall